-- We first estimated how prices in each ISO respond to changes in the scheduled interchange ("NSI") over the interface, recognizing that this price response varies as prices increase or when there is congestion leading to the interface. - ✓ Our model also controls for changes in the NSI over other interfaces. - ✓ We then used the estimates to simultaneously optimize the interchange over each of the four inter-ISO interfaces around Lake Erie, given the interface limits.
+- We first estimated how prices in each ISO respond to changes in the scheduled interchange ("NSI") over the interface, recognizing that this price response varies as prices increase or when there is congestion leading to the interface. - Our model also controls for changes in the NSI over other interfaces. - We used the estimates to simultaneously optimize the interchange over each of the four inter-ISO interfaces around Lake Erie each 5 minutes, given the interface limits.